 “We didn’t see enough people,” Schroer said.
 “We need echo-techs, cardiologists and nurses for our next trip.
 Taking a team of eight to 10 providers each month would change the direction of countless lives in the FSM.”

-Contact Schroer at schroejh@ah.org to learn how you can support this work in the FSM.
+Contact Schroer at schroejh@ah.org to learn how you can get involved and support the mission efforts.